sudo-project/sudo/INSTALL.md

     --with-passprompt="PASSWORD PROMPT"
         Default prompt to use when asking for a password; can be overridden via the -p option and the SUDO_PROMPT environment variable.
-Supports the "%H", "%h", "%U" and "%u" escapes as documented in the sudo manual page.
+Supports the "%H", "%h", "%U", and "%u" escapes as documented in the sudo manual page.
 The default value is "Password:".
         Sudoers option: passprompt